Open Ad Hoc Teamwork with Cooperative Game Theory: Introduction

 Multi-agent reinforcement learning (MARL) has achieved partial success on multiple tasks including playing strategy games \citep{rashid2020weighted}, power system operation \citep{wang2021multi}, and dynamic algorithm configuration \citep{xue2022multi}.
 These tasks fit to the training paradigm of MARL, which requires all agents to be controllable and to be coordinated during training.
 However, with this paradigm it is difficult to tackle many real-world tasks where not all agents are controllable and even prior coordination may not be possible.
 For example, in search and rescue, a robot must collaborate with other robots it has not seen before (e.g., manufactured by various companies without a common coordination protocol) or humans to rescue survivors \citep{barrett2015cooperating}.
 Similar situations occur in AI that helps trading markets \citep{albrecht2013game}, as well as in the human-machine and machine-machine collaboration emerging from the prevailing embodied AI settings \citep{smith2005development,duan2022survey} and large language models \citep{brown2020language,zhao2023survey}.

-To tackle the ad hoc teamwork problem, in this paper we explore a scenario where one agent, referred to as the \textbf{learner}, operates under our control and seeks to collaborate without prior coordination with \textbf{teammates} which have unknown types and policies \citep{stone2010ad}.
+To tackle the ad hoc teamwork problem, we explore a scenario where one agent, referred to as the \textbf{learner}, operates under our control and seeks to collaborate without prior coordination with \textbf{teammates} which have unknown types and policies \citep{stone2010ad}.
 When dealing with teams of dynamic sizes, commonly termed \textbf{open teams}, the research problem addressed in this paper is often referred to as \textbf{open ad hoc teamwork} (OAHT) \citep{mirsky2022survey}.
-The current state-of-the-art solution for OAHT is graph-based policy learning (GPL) \citep{rahman2021towards}.
-GPL presents an empirical three-fold framework, encompassing a type inference model, a joint action value model, and an agent model, to tackle this problem.
-Although GPL outperforms other methods, its weakness is that the representation of the joint Q-value is incomprehensible.
-This not only hampers its further development but also restricts its applicability to real-world problems requiring trustworthy and interpretable algorithms \citep{wang2021multi}.
+One promising solution for OAHT in practice is graph-based policy learning (GPL) \citep{rahman2021towards}.
+GPL presents a three-fold framework, encompassing a type inference model, a joint action value model and an agent model.
+Although GPL reaps the success of performance due to the generalizability of graph neural networks to handle an unrestricted number of agents with various agent-types, its weakness is that the representation of the joint Q-value over a coordination graph lacks convincing explanations.
+This restricts its applicability to real-world problems requiring trustworthy algorithms \citep{bhat20216g,wang2021multi}.